 Nikon D7000 versus Nikon D7500

 The Nikon D7000 and the Nikon D7500 are two enthusiast cameras that were officially introduced, respectively, in September 2010 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D7000 has a resolution of 16.1 megapixel, whereas the D7500 provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D7000 and the Nikon D7500.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7000 – represents 100 percent across all the size and weight measures).